-- Implement best practices and tools that have already been developed to support maritime stakeholders in addressing illegal trade in wildlife, timber and other contraband (see annex 4). - Implement the SOLAS requirements on verified gross mass for all packed containers to which the International Convention for Safe Containers (CSC) applies.
+- .1 Implement best practices and tools that have already been developed to support maritime stakeholders in addressing illegal trade in wildlife, timber and other contraband (see annex 4). - .2 Implement the SOLAS requirements on verified gross mass for all packed containers to which the International Convention for Safe Containers (CSC) applies. - .3 Enhance implementation of the World Customs Organization Harmonized System codes.